-Lunch is provided FREE OF CHARGE for all judges and volunteers in the Guernsey Marketplace cafeteria.
+Lunch is provided FREE OF CHARGE for all judges and volunteers at Decew Dining Hall.
 Pick-up your lunch coupon in the judging room when you turn your morning folder in.

 Afternoon(1:00pm to 400pm):

 During this session, Juvenile (Grades 5-6), Intermediate (Grades 9-10) and Senior (Grades 11-12) projects will be evaluated.